iccmr-quantum/quantumaudio/README.md

 - QPAM - Quantum Probability Amplitude Modulation (Simple quantum superposition or "Amplitude Encoding")
 - SQPAM - Single-Qubit Probability Amplitude Modulation (similar to [FRQI](https://link.springer.com/article/10.1007/s11128-010-0177-y) quantum image representations)
 - QSM - Quantum State Modulation (also known as [FRQA](https://www.researchgate.net/publication/312091720_Flexible_Representation_and_Manipulation_of_Audio_Signals_on_Quantum_Computers) in the literature)

+For an introduction to quantum audio please refer to the book chapter [Quantum Representations of Sound: From Mechanical Waves to Quantum Circuits](https://link.springer.com/chapter/10.1007/978-3-031-13909-3_10) by Paulo V. Itaboraí and Eduardo R. Miranda.
+The chapter also discusses QPAM, SQPAM and QSM, and glances over methods to implement quantum audio signal processing.

 There is a Jupyter Notebook [tutorial](https://github.com/iccmr-quantum/quantumaudio/blob/main/tutorial_quantum_audio_module.ipynb) showing how the main methods work and general implementation workflow with the package.
 Additionally, to listen the results, there is a set of [examples](https://github.com/iccmr-quantum/quantumaudio/tree/main/examples_with_supercollider) for interfacing the quantum circuits with [SuperCollider](https://supercollider.github.io/), a powerful synthesis engine for live musical applications.